- If someone experiences symptoms of alcohol poisoning, they need medical help right away.

 - Having seizures

 - Passing out (and not able to be awakened)

 If someone you know has any of these symptoms, they need immediate medical help.
 Call 911 right away, and remember to never leave an unconscious person alone.

-If you’re binge drinking, you might be so intoxicated that you don’t even realize these symptoms in yourself.
-This is just one reason why binging is so dangerous.
+If you’re binge drinking, you might become so intoxicated that you don’t even realize these symptoms in yourself.
+This is just one reason why bingeing is so dangerous.